CERT-Polska/mwdb-core/docs/user-guide/1-Introduction-to-MWDB.rst

 * **Upload**\ : can be used to upload your own samples to the system
 * **Admin**\ : accessible only for administrators, allows to manage your MWDB instance (e.g. create new users and groups)
 * **Search**\ : untyped search, which returns all types of objects at once, but is hard-limited to 10.000 records.
 For most cases: we recommend Quick search field placed above Recent views.
 * **Statistics**\ : a summary of the malware configurations that were uploaded recently.
-You can use this view in mwdb.cert.pl service to determine if we support the family or not, or when did we last see a speciemen of the family you’re interested in.
+You can use this view in mwdb.cert.pl service to determine if we support the malware family or when did we last see a speciemen of the family you’re interested in.
 * **About**\ : various links about MWDB version and REST API documentation.

 Recent objects view